← Back to blog

 A medieval castle festival, done well, is a qualitatively different experience from visiting an empty site: the courtyard filled with re-enactors, the smell of forge fires, the sound of combat practice in the bailey, and the visual density of period costume and equipment transform the architecture from an exhibition into something closer to the experience of use.
 Done poorly, it is a fairground in costume dress.
 The difference lies almost entirely in the quality of the historical research behind the interpretation and the relationship between the event and the specific history of the site.
 The castles below are findable on the map.

-Provins, Seine-et-Marne, France
+Festival Médiéval de Provins, Seine-et-Marne, France (June)

 What Makes the Difference